H4PE0N/Competitive-Programming/Functions-Testing-Bootup/README.md

 for every function in that specific type  of  program.
 The test-functions is made in the test folders,  you  can  call them from here with different types of inputs  and  outputs to see if they are working as expected.
+If the test returns a positive output, it means that your function has done its purpose.

 Here is a list of all the folders and  what  they  contain: